 International Endesa B.V. ('the Company') was incorporated under the laws of the Netherlands on 10 June 1993 and has its statutory seat in Amsterdam, the Netherlands, with offices at Herengracht 471, 1017 BS Amsterdam.
+Registration number with Chamber of Commerce is 33248762.
 The Company is a wholly-owned subsidiary of Endesa S.A. ('the parent'), a Spanish company having its registered office at Ribera del Loira 60, 28042 Madrid, Spain.
-Endesa S.A. and its subsidiaries form part of the Enel Group, of which Enel Energy Europe S.r.l. is the parent company in Spain.
+Endesa S.A. and its subsidiaries form part of the Enel Group, of which Enel Iberia S.L. is the parent company in Spain.